techyian/techyian.github.io/_posts/2018-10-14-install-enemy-territory-on-raspberry-pi.md

 git submodule init
 git submodule update
 ```

+At this stage, please ensure that the MonkeyScript dependency (gmscriptex) has been downloaded into the `omni-bot/0.83/Omnibot/dependencies/` folder.

 You now need to edit some source files in order for Omnibot to compile successfully - this is the experimental part and an issue has been raised with the Omnibot devs [here](https://github.com/jswigart/omni-bot/issues/6#issuecomment-427597474).
 If you read this ticket you can see the lines of code which require commenting out.
 Next we need to edit the omni-bot install script: